 There are quite a few accessories for this particular knife sharpening kit.
 They are all available separately, or included in the higher end kits.
 There’s an Apex 2, 3, and even 4.
 Basically the only thing that changes is the number of stones, accessories, and an instructional DVD.

-While the manual operation of this sharpener might be off-putting to some consumers, the Apex system is VERY simple to operate.
-It can sharpen knives at just about any angle and will get your knives sharper than they've EVER been.
+While the manual operation of this sharpener might be off-putting to some, the Apex system is VERY simple to operate.
+It will sharpen at just about any angle and will get your knives sharper than they've EVER been.
 Changing stones is quick and painless, and the manual action ensures no damage to the tempering of your blades.
-We highly recommend it.
+We HIGHLY recommend it.

 Our overall winner for best electric sharpener is the Edge Pro from Smith’s.
 While they aren’t as well-known as some of the other brands in this comparison, there are several reasons why this product is superior to the rest of the field.
 Here are the highlights: